Overview

 Export button

 The export button toggles the "export menu", which is a dropdown with four options to export the view/sheet to either SVG, PDF, PNG or JPG.
-And it also has some "export settings" to the right where you can choose if the background should be transparent and if only the selected objects should be featured in the export.
-Both views and sheets can be exported, a view will export everything inside of the crop region and a sheet will export everything inside of the title block.
+It also has some "export settings" to the right:

 Docs example